RHS Growing Guides

 Guide Start

-When growing in warm, sunny, well-drained conditions, savory plants are generally healthy and trouble free.
-Winter savory should live for several years, while annual summer savory will naturally die off in autumn and should be sown afresh every spring.
+When grown in warm, sunny, well-drained conditions, savory plants are generally healthy and trouble free.
+Winter savory and creeping savory should live for several years, while annual summer savory will naturally die off in autumn and should be sown afresh every spring.

 Get involved